 This is by no means an exhaustive lesson on saws, merely a primer.
 So what else should a Prepper have in their tool box?

-Framing hammers are generally heavier than most others (16-28oz) and are characterized by a pronounced and sharp nail puller that is not very curved and can act as a lever for lumber during construction.
-The striking faces can be squarish and round.
-The face is flattened with either and smooth or a waffled finish.
-The waffled finish reduces the strike face’s tendency to glance off of nail heads during bad blows and improper swings.
-(Note: the waffled heads can and WILL turn thumbs to purple hash and plums sometimes as any carpenter can attest to.)
-The new framing hammers, or framers, may have a magnetic notch in the top to assist with nail starting but as a person swinging hammers for over 3 decades, I am not a fan.
-Additionally, the strike faces are wider than other hammer types and in the case of California styled framers, the head is very pronounced.
+Framing hammers are generally heavier than most others (16-28oz) and feature a pronounced, sharp nail puller that isn’t very curved and can serve as a lever for lumber during construction.
+The striking faces can be square or round, with either a smooth or waffled finish.
+The waffled finish reduces the striking face’s tendency to glance off nail heads during inaccurate blows or improper swings.
+However, the waffled heads can cause injuries like bruised thumbs.
+Modern framing hammers may have a magnetic notch to help with nail starting, but this feature isn’t universally appreciated.
+The strike faces are wider than other hammer types, and in the case of California-style framers, the head is very pronounced.

-Tack hammers look almost like toys.
-They are usually under 8 oz.
-Their heads resemble clunky tuning forks from the top and their handles are small.
-These hammers are specialty woodworking hammers to drive small tacks and nails in to tight and delicate projects, like picture frames or jewelry boxes.
+Tack hammers might resemble toys, usually weighing under 8 oz.
+Their heads look like bulky tuning forks from the top, and their handles are small.
+These specialty woodworking hammers are designed to drive small tacks and nails into tight and delicate projects, such as picture frames or jewelry boxes.

-Deadblow mallets are usually barrel shaped heads encased in rubber or soft plastic.
-They are weighted with lead shot or sand to have a shifting weight displacement and to dampen vibration.
-They are not designed to strike metal.
-They are used to fit wood pieces together by striking the wood without marring it.
-They can range in weight from 8 oz to over 28 oz.
+Dead blow mallets typically have barrel-shaped heads encased in rubber or soft plastic.
+They are weighted with lead shot or sand to enable shifting weight displacement and dampen vibration.
+These mallets are not intended for striking metal but are used to fit wood pieces together without marring the wood.
+Their weight can range from 8 oz to over 28 oz.